wilk/thanc/README.md

 # thanc
-thanc: a smart way to thank the authors of NPM packages by starring their repos on Github
+thanc: a smart way to thank the authors of NPM packages by starring their repos on Github :heart:

 Inspired by: